 But once the “winner” is called and applied to all 100% of the traffic, our “peeker” is usually disappointed to find that at best, no real improvement in conversion rates occurred, and at worst, conversion rates dropped.
 This is due to the fact that the test results had very low statistical significance.

 Although Product Page Optimization (PPO) is a nice to have testing tool, whether running natively on the App Store or not, it will need a great decision-making protocol to enable the deployment of better converting App Store product pages.
-Get early access to our Growth Intelligence Platform.
+Get early access to our Growth Intelligence Platform, and specifically our full App Store Product Page Planning services.